pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 ### Key takeaways

 ### Introduction
+In this tutorial, you will understand how to operate with the CredentialParams component by performing CRUD operations.
+We will begin by learning to create an instance of this component using its constructor, tuples, a string, and the ConfigParam class.
+Then, we will understand how to extract and update the values of credential parameters stored in the component, and delete those parameters.
 ### Pre-requisites
+In order to use the CredentialParams component, we need to import it first.
+This can be done with the following command:
 ### CRUD operations
 Once the component has been imported, we can do different CRUD operations by using the methods of the class and those inherited from the parent classes (ConfigParams and StringValueMap).
 #### Create